Peliha-ip/Burrowed-Bonds/README.md

 - Renaming a roadrunner "Meep Meep" will change its texture to match the Looney Tunes character and also make them absurdly fast.
 - Coyotes hunt roadrunners.
 - Having the stinky effect will immediately get the warden angry.
 So, going to the deep dark with the stinky effect is a death sentence.
+- Kicking a soccer ball into a soccer net in a soccer field can grant the player decent loot.
+- Renaming an echidna "Knuckles" or "Peckidna" will change the model to match either characters.
+- Renaming a porcupine "Reedling" will change its model to match the character from My Singing Monsters.
+- Renaming a fox "Tails" or "Foxy" will change its model to match either characters.
+- Renaming a rabbit "Bonnie" or "Bugs Bunny" will change its texture to match either characters.
+- Renaming a chicken "Chica" will match its texture to match the animatronic from Five Nights at Freddy's.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)